Financial-Times/origami/README.md

 It may help to look at the [changes made to the demo markup](https://github.com/Financial-Times/o-share/pull/100/commits/a7bb5de62d16bd4b4610d80e1c863e32335bf548#diff-bf0fb135efa69a14d71d3a973a919ad5)

 - CSS type selectors that were used to apply styles to the `<i>` tag have been removed so an additional class is required.
-- It is recommended you also use a semantically correct tag instead of the `<i>`.
+- We recommended you also use a semantically correct tag instead of the `<i>`.

 ```diff
 <a href="#">